 Overall, the focus of the BD2K initiative is the development of innovative and transforming approaches as well as tools for making Big Data and data science a more prominent component of biomedical research.

 Request for Applications: BD2K-LINCS Data Coordination and Integration Center External Data Science Research Projects.
 The BD2K-LINCS Data Coordination and Integration Center (DCIC) is soliciting applications from the scientific community for data science research collaborations with the DCIC that focus on mining and integrating data generated by the LINCS program for new scientific discovery.
-The overarching goal of this solicitation is to maximize the value of LINCS data and transform it into new knowledge.
-The DCIC, via a subcontract, will support collaboration projects with a budget limit of $130K in total costs per year for up to two years.
 Applications are Due May 1, 2015.
 Learn how to apply.

 Funding Opportunity to Enhance Diversity in Biomedical Data Science.
 The over-arching goal of this BD2K program is to support educational activities that enhance the diversity of the biomedical, behavioral, and clinical research workforce.
-To accomplish the stated over-arching goal, this funding opportunity will support creative educational activities with a primary focus on research experiences for students and faculty, and for curriculum development.
+Applications due April 7, 2015.
 Read the funding announcement.

 NIH Big Data to Knowledge Website